renof112/Contractlist/README.md

 # Contractlist

 A comprehensive list of smart contract addresses of popular DApps and Protocols

+*Note: The front-end UI is a fork of Chainlist*

 <br/>
 <div align="center">
   <img src="./frontend/public/favicon.png" />